 For example, if you buy a home for $500,000 and put 10% down on a 30 year, fixed rate mortgage, and have a credit score of 700, you might pay about $207 per month for PMI.* This is in addition to your monthly payment of principal, interest, taxes and hazard insurance!

-If there’s any silver lining at all with PMI, it’s that you usually don’t need to carry it for the entire life of your mortgage.
-Typically, you can request to stop paying PMI once you have at least 20% equity in your home (once your loan balance is 80% or less of your property value).
+If there’s any silver lining at all with PMI, it’s that you usually don’t need to carry it for the entire life of your mortgage loan.
+Lenders are required to automatically cancel PMI on a conventional loan for your primary residence when your loan-to-value ratio reaches 78%.
+Or, you can request to stop paying PMI once your loan balance reaches 80% of your original property value.

 Each type comes with its own advantages that suit various situations.
 Choosing the right one can put you in an ideal home buying position.

 1. Borrower-paid (BPMI) – The most common type and is often known simply as “PMI.”
 It is the “default” type of PMI, and the payment is tacked on top of your regular mortgage payment.

 2. Lender-paid (LPMI) – The lender “pays” your mortgage insurance for you, that payment is factored in when a lender calculates what interest rate to offer.

 3. Single premium – Allows you to pay the insurance premium as an upfront lump sum, eliminating it as an additional monthly payment.